Students enrolled in Continuing Education courses may still access services offered by the university.

 Online Composition Hub

-The Online Composition Hub is a free tutoring service for writing open to students enrolled in Continuing Education Evening and Online Credit courses.
+The Online Composition Hub is a free tutoring service for writing open to students enrolled in CE Evening Credit and CE Online Credit courses.
 The online platform uses tools to help students access experienced, peer tutors who provide guidance and review student work.

 Tutors specialize in helping students with traditional papers, but they can also assist with web design, video, blogging, Prezi, PowerPoint, as well as professional materials, such as resumes, cover letters, applications, and research projects.